 While I haven’t made any “official” new year’s resolutions, I do want to live more simply this year.
-Ryan and I are planning on starting a family in the next year or two, and I want to make space — physical, mental, emotional, and spiritual space.
+This year I want to make space — physical, mental, emotional, and spiritual space.
 It’s time to de-clutter and give us more room to breathe.
-I’m calling it a life more simple.

 The Post-Christmas Purge

-As I put away our Christmas decorations on New Year’s day, I grabbed a trash bag and a box for donations.
-I really thought about each and every thing that I was putting back into storage for the year.
+As I put away our Christmas decorations on New Year’s day, I grab a trash bag and a box for donations.
+I really think about each and every thing that I put back into storage for the year.
 My more rustic ornaments made the cut and went into storage.